arp242/goatcounter/.github/CONTRIBUTING.md

   ./...`.
 You can use the standard `PG*` environment variables to control the connection (e.g. `PGHOST`, `PGPORT`).

-- Use `go run ./cmd/check ./...` to run some various linters and the like, such as `go vet` and some others.

-- Keep lines under 80 characters if possible, but don't bend over backwards to do so: it's usually okay for a function definition or call to be 85 characters or whatnot.
+- Keep lines under 80 characters if possible, but don't bend over backwards to do so: it's usually okay for a function definition or call to be 90 or even 100 characters.
 Comments should pretty much always be wrapped to 80 characters though.

 Code design
 -----------
 Some notes about the code; most of it should – hopefully – be fairly straightforward

-- cmd/goatcounter is the `main` package which starts everything.
+- ./cmd/goatcounter/ is the `main` package which starts everything.

-- The "models" are contained in /site.go, /hit.go, etc. [site.go](/site.go) is
+- The "models" are contained in ./site.go, ./hit.go, etc. [site.go](./site.go)
-  probably the best place to look at to get an overview of the patterns used.
+  is probably the best place to look at to get an overview of the patterns used.
   Most of this is fairly straight-forward and uncomplicated.

-- HTTP handlers go in /handlers.
+- HTTP handlers go in ./handlers/

-- `/count` – which records pageviews – is dealt different than most other
+- The `/count` endpoint to records pageviews is dealt different than most other
   requests: instead of persisting to the DB immediately it's added to memstore first.
 The cron package will persist that to DB every 10 seconds, which also regenerates various cached stats.